lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Captcha for guest login to Brand Portal.
 See, [Brand Portal guest access](../using/guest-access.md) for more information.

 * Brand Portal is now supported with AEM Assets cloud service.
-You can configure AEM Assets could service with Brand Portal to share and distribute assets .
+You can configure AEM Assets could service with Brand Portal to share and distribute assets with the Brand Portal users.
   For more information, see [Configure AEM Assets cloud service with Brand Portal](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/brandportal/configure-aem-assets-with-brand-portal.html).

 ### Enhancements {#enhancements-646}

 This release of Brand Portal includes the following enhancements:

-* AEM Assets is now configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.
+* In AEM 6.3 and above, the authorization channel between AEM Assets and Brand Portal is changed.
+AEM Assets is now configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.

   >[!NOTE]
    >